Get answers to frequently asked questions

 Family members count for purposes of determining whether you employ five or more individuals and are a “qualified employer” that must facilitate the program (unless you employ ONLY individuals whose services are excluded from coverage under the CT unemployment compensation law).
 However, where an individual employs that individual’s parent, spouse, or child who is under 18, those individuals are excluded from coverage as participants in the program.

 Employers with at least five employees must facilitate the State's program if they don't offer a qualified, employer-sponsored retirement plan.
+Employees who work for a company with less than five employees can open their own account to start saving for retirement with MyCTSavings.

 Nope.
 You do not need to facilitate the program for full-time students in work-study programs.